fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

   unexpected token.

 This finishes our explanation of the parsing step.
-I have tried to write the simplest possible parser and hopefully you think so too.
-A more complex one would include better error detection mechanisms including the line number and column.
+I have tried to write the simplest possible parser, hopefully you think so too.
+A more complex one would, for example, include better error detection mechanisms.

 # Step 3: Rendering